Kong/docs.konghq.com/app/0.14.x/plugin-development/custom-logic.md

 All of those functions take one parameter which is given by Kong upon its
 invocation: the configuration of your plugin.
-This parameter is a Lua table, and contains values derined by your users, according to your plugin's schema (described in the `schema.lua` module).
+This parameter is a Lua table, and contains values defined by your users, according to your plugin's schema (described in the `schema.lua` module).
 More on plugins schemas in the [next chapter]({{page.book.next}}).